derailedapp/.github/profile/README.md

 Elixir is the technology behind our real-time infrastructure.
 It's second on every backend poll, and serves as a way for users to receive messages from our backend in **real-time**.

+#### Rust

+Rust Developers get to tackle our Database and Authorization Microservices, of which power the entire platform.
+It's only third since users never access Rust code *currently*.

+#### Leveling

+In terms of everything, we'd rate the most important being:

+- Python - Since it powers our API, the backbone.
+- Elixir - Since it powers our real-time event infrastructure, the Gateway.
+- Rust - Since it is the backbone of our private Microservice Infrastructure.
+- and Javascript - Since it's the main language used on our website, and henceforth the backbone of that and where users mainly come into.

 ## Useful Resources

 Along the way, one of these resources may help you!